Atri-Labs/framework-docs/docs/install_with_pipenv.md

 ### Install `atri` CLI

-From inside the app directory, `my_app` in this example, run the following command:
+From inside the project directory, `my_app` in this example, run the following command:

 ```
 cd my_app